tuftsnds/beautiful-jekyll/partnerevents.md

 <br>
 Date & Time: October 19, 2018.
 Sign-in 8:30-9:00 AM, Presentation 9:15 AM-4:30 PM
 <br>
-Registration Information: http://bcasa2018IncompleteData.eventbrite.com.
-Registration requested by October 15.
+[Registration Link](http://bcasa2018IncompleteData.eventbrite.com) Registration requested by October 15.
 <br>
-Cost (including light breakfast, lunch, refreshments, and handouts):
-•	Boston ASA Chapter members: $70; Non-members: $85
-•	Students: $30 (with valid Student ID)
+Cost: Boston ASA Chapter members: $70; Non-members: $85; Students: $30 (with valid Student ID)
 <br>

 <i>Abstract:</i> Missing data is a common complication in applied research.
 Although most practitioners are still ignoring the missing data problem, numerous books and research articles demonstrate that dealing with it correctly is very important.
 Biased results and inefficient estimates are just some of the risks of incorrectly dealing with incomplete data.
 In this course, we will introduce incomplete data vocabulary and present problems and solutions to the missing data issue.
 We will emphasize practical implementation of the proposed strategies including discussion of software to implement procedures for incomplete data.</p>